christina-grannas/swagger-test/user-testing/checkout-js.md

 ### setTheme()

 Changes the UI theme on an active checkout session.
-See [UI theme][#ui-theme] section below.
+See [UI theme](#ui-theme) section below.

 #### Syntax
 ```